derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 - `if(currentRotation > 360) { currentRotation = 360; }`
 - `function getMaximumRotation() { return 360; }`

+The relationship of words to a sentence in natural languages is similar to the relationship of expressions to a statement in programming languages.
+A word is a basic unit of meaning just like an expression is.
+These units in aggregate provide greater meaning as a sentence in natural language or a statement in a programming language.
+In time and in the Statements section you'll begin to grasp what constitutes a valid statement.

 ### Types & Forms

 We've talked a lot about values, but we have not explicitly explored the built-in *types* of values in JavaScript.
 We only care about six of the seven types due to our subset approach.
 The types are organized in two groups: